Seas and Islands in Japan

 Seas and Islands in Chugoku Region

-Tomonoura (鞆の浦, Hiroshima Pref.) is a small port town facing Seto Inland Sea, and there is old town around the cove.
+Tomonoura is a small port town facing Seto Inland Sea and is located to the south of Fukuyama city.

 The ships sailing on the sea had waited for the change of the flow in this port in the old times.